inspec/inspec/docs/resources.rst

 Matchers
 -----------------------------------------------------
-This InSpec audit resource matches any keyword that is listed in the ``auditd.conf`` configuration file:
+This |inspec resource| matches any keyword that is listed in the ``auditd.conf`` configuration file:

 .. code-block:: ruby